Thirassia/testing/README.md

 Testing project for the university course 'Software Testing'

+## Running tests

+Run all tests using
+> npm test

-The repository contains the source code that is under testing, `package.json` skeleton and LICENSE file.
+This repository contains the source code library under testing and tests made for it.

 Source code folder contains a separate license file that must **NOT** be removed under any circumstances!
 Removing this license file directly violates terms and conditions of the software under testing.